brianmriley/deftjs-cafe-townsend/README.md

 This effort is still ongoing with some in-progress effort that will provide the following features:

-*  Add support for multiple responders to 1 service
+*  Add support for multiple responders to 1 service - Sencha MVC Ext
-*  Add support for dynamic view to mediator wiring
+*  Add support for dynamic view to mediator wiring - Sencha MVC Ext
-*  Refactor application-level event bus into an IoC managed object
+*  Refactor application-level event bus into an IoC managed object - Sencha MVC Ext
-*  Lazy loading of views on demand
+*  Lazy loading of views on demand - CafeTownsend
-*  Better DeftJS support so all dependencies are lazy loaded as opposed to at startup
+*  Better DeftJS support so all dependencies are lazy loaded as opposed to at startup - CafeTownsend
-*  Localization
+*  Localization - CafeTownsend
-*  Unit Tests
+*  Unit Tests - CafeTownsend
-*  Build Support
+*  Build Support - CafeTownsend